Czech Republic and the euro: European Union accession and 2000s

 The European Union membership referendum in 2003 approved the country's accession with 77.3% in favour, and in 2004 the Czech Republic joined the EU.

 Since joining the EU in May 2004, the Czech Republic has adopted fiscal and monetary policies that aim to align its macroeconomic conditions with the rest of the European Union.
 Initially, the Czech Republic planned to adopt the euro as its official currency in 2010, however evaluations in 2006 found this date to be unlikely and the target date was postponed indefinitely.
 In February 2007, the Finance Minister said 2012 was a "realistic" date, but by November 2007 this was said to be too soon.
 In August 2008, an assessment said that adoption was not expected before 2015 due to political reluctance on the subject.
 However, in October 2009, the then Finance Minister, Eduard Janota, stated that 2015 was no longer realistic.
 In June 2008, the Central bank governor Zdeněk Tůma speculated about 2019.

 In late 2010 a discussion arose within the Czech government, partially initiated by then President Václav Klaus, a well known eurosceptic, over negotiating an opt-out from joining the eurozone.
-Czech Prime Minister Petr Nečas later stated that no opt-out was required because the Czech Republic could not be forced to join the ERM II and thus could decide if or when to fulfil one of the necessary criteria to join the eurozone, an approach similar to the one taken by Sweden.
+Czech Prime Minister Petr Nečas later stated that no opt-out was required because the Czech Republic could not be forced to join the ERM II and thus could decide if or when to fulfill one of the necessary criteria to join the eurozone, an approach similar to the one taken by Sweden.
 Nečas also stated that his cabinet would not decide upon joining the euro during its term.